 Temple Dor Dorim (throughout the generations) began a new chapter in its young life.
 After holding worship services at various locations throughout Weston in builders’ spec homes, Weston Hills Country Club, Weston Community Center and city parks, we rented space in the Shoppes of Indian Trace where we held worship services for Shabbat, holidays, religious school and many Temple functions.
 The phrase, “Temple Family” is often used by synagogues to describe its environment; at Temple Dor Dorim we incorporate that phrase with authenticity by actively developing a caring and open home for all.
 As a Reform congregation affiliated with the Union of Reform Judaism (URJ) since 1998, we have been fortunate to be able to expand our programs, educational classes, life-cycle celebration and Jewish awareness to a level commensurate with our ever increasing numbers.

-Under the leadership of our past presidents; Scott Pestcoe, Lisa Bennett, Ed Sternlieb and Michelle Gold, Adam Zipper, Iris Kauffman, Hal Mindel, and with our current president, Adam Silverman, our congregation has moved from it’s humble beginnings in the storefront into our permanent home which houses our Administrative offices, Early Childhood Center, Religious School and Youth Lounge.
+Under the leadership of our past presidents; Scott Pestcoe, Lisa Bennett, Ed Sternlieb and Michelle Gold, Adam Zipper, Iris Kauffman, Hal Mindel, and with our current president, Adam Silverman, our congregation has moved from its humble beginnings in the storefront into our permanent home which houses our Administrative offices, Early Childhood Center, Religious School and Youth Lounge.
 With the hard work and generosity of our congregants, we have completed Phase II of our building plan, which consists of our Social Hall, Atrium, Library and Rabbi’s Study.
-We look forward to entering Phase III during which we will complete our building process with the construction of our sanctuary.
 Consistent with our name, youth groups were established from the very beginning for every child, from birth through high school.
 Sisterhood, Brotherhood and Empty Nesters groups were also established to provide our adult members with opportunities to become involved in the Temple through organized programs and community and social services.

 Within its permanent home at 2360 Glades Circle, Temple Dor Dorim looks forward to fulfilling the teachings of God and Torah with all its heart, soul and might, Throughout the Generations.